Particular/docs.particular.net/persistence/service-fabric/index.md

 ### Storage types

 Currently saga and outbox storage types are supported.
-For timeouts, subscriptions or gateway deduplication use either the native capability of the transport of choice or another persistence such as [Azure Storage Persistence](/persistence/azure-storage) or [Non-durable persistence](/persistence/non-durable/).
+For timeouts, subscriptions or gateway deduplication use either the native capability of the transport of choice or another persistence such as [Azure Storage Persistence](/persistence/azure-storage) or [non-durable persistence](/persistence/non-durable/).

 ### Viewing the data